JonZeolla/Lab/README.md

 `./setup.sh`

 #### Windows
-From the top level of the source code repository run:
+From the top level of the source code repository, right click the `setup.ps1` file and click "Run with PowerShell".
-`./setup.ps1`

 ### Use the provided Virtual Machine
 A VM will be provided for the lab (TODO).
 Only **VMWare hypervisors** have been tested with the following configuration.